Inaugural Recipient Dr. Thomas Fleck [Pictured with wife Jan and Sam Snow, director of coaching education for US Youth Soccer]

 Future recipients of the Excellence in Youth Coaching Education ""The Dr. Thomas Fleck Award"" will be awarded based on merit as determined by the US Youth Soccer State Directors of Coaching when deemed appropriate, but not necessarily on an annual basis.

-US Youth Soccer - The Game for ALL Kids!® is the largest youth sports organization in the United States and largest member of the United States Soccer Federation, the governing body of soccer in the United States.
+About the United States Youth Soccer Association (US Youth Soccer) - The Game for ALL Kids!® is the largest youth sports organization in the United States and largest member of the United States Soccer Federation, the governing body of soccer in the United States.
 US Youth Soccer registers more than 3.2 million players annually, ages 5 to 19, and over 900,000 administrators, coaches and volunteers in 55 member state associations.
 US Youth Soccer programs provide a fun, safe and healthy environment for players at every level of the game.